 How do I get there?

 Lowell Point State Recreation Site is the easiest way to access Tonsina Point.
 The upper parking lot is a 10-minute drive from town and parking is $5 per day.
-I recommend you stay on Lowell Point at the Alaska Paddle Inn, a 10-minute walk from the trailhead.

 Where do I go?